grantcarthew/notes-google-cloud-architect/Networking/Route and Firewall.md

 Networks can have both ingress and egress firewall rules.

-* Only supports allow rules.
+* Supports allow and deny rules.
 * Rules can match a single IP address or a range.
 * Rules can be applied to tags.
 * Default rules are only created for auto-type networks.